 They’re the hooded crow (Corvus cornix), the first crow named by Linnaeus.
 We don’t have good pictures because the adults are too wary to get within cellphone camera range.
 The young ones are naive (we were able to feed one in Tallinn) but they start out dark all over and so do not display the color difference well.
 All baby crows have blue eyes, but these are startlingly pale.

-You’d have to look closely, but the picture below actually shows a ship approaching a lighthouse.
+You’d have to look closely, but the picture below actually shows a ship approaching a navigation light.
 As intimate a sea as the Baltic is, it’s still vast enough to make humans look insignificant.

 The Norwegian Bliss, which ties up in our Seattle neighborhood every weekend during the summer, carries over 4,000 passengers, and has a five-hole golf course and a go-kart track.
 With 92 cabins, Le Dumont d’Urville expects to carry about 170.
 Its ice-strengthened hull is less than 60 feet wide and, better yet, draws only 15 feet, meaning access to a lot more of the world’s shoreline.
 The deck around the little plunge pool at the stern folds out cleverly to launch Zodiacs or kayaks.
 By the way, chow is another matter that can be confidently entrusted to the French.